directvt/vtm/doc/architecture.md

 Internally the desktop is represented by the parent-child object tree with a single root object that maintains a desktop-wide configuration, a list of connected users, and a list of running windows.
 The root object broadcasts a fixed number of ticks every second to update the tree state and to do something else in sync.

 Users and windows are associated with the rectangular regions where they are placed at the moment.
 For the connected user it is a viewport of the terminal used to connect to the desktop.
-For the window it is a window rectangle itself.
+For the application window it is a window rectangle itself.

 Desktop has no bounds and users can navigate the desktop in any direction.
 For every window located outside the user viewport the navigation string apeears from the viewport center towards the window location.